 All the effort you are putting into creating the perfect raw diet for your dog will be ruined if you give them extras between meals.
 They may beg when you are preparing food for yourself, but stay firm.
 They will soon realize that their efforts are futile.

 If you want to give your dog treats, include them in your calculations along with the food they will receive in meals.
 Furthermore, stick to healthy treats that form part of their raw diets, such as fruits and vegetables.
 Remember, not all treats are healthy.
 Choose a single ingredient treat if possible.

 An excellent way to eliminate the need for treats is to give your dog raw bones.
 They will be able to gnaw at the same bone for hours, satisfying their need for food without gaining many extra calories.
-Your best options are beef marrow, knucklebones, and lamb femurs.
-None of these splinters, nor do chunks break off that your dog could swallow.
+Raw bones are great because they won’t splinter, nor do chunks break off that your dog could swallow.
 They are also all much better choices than commercial chews.